scionproto/scion/doc/hidden-paths.rst

 Hidden Paths
 ************

-..
-TODO
+.. admonition:: TODO

-   Add the EPIC-HP overview documentation (from the design document)
+   Add the EPIC-HP overview documentation (from the design document).

+   Move configuration file description to the Manual section.

 Overview